-In addition to bulk analysis, TIMS can be used for isotopic analysis of particles, usually when combined with the fission track technique (FT-TIMS) in order to identify appropriate particles for analysis [10].
+In addition to bulk analysis, TIMS can be used for isotopic analysis of particles [11-12].
+It can also be combined with the fission track technique (FT-TIMS) in order to identify appropriate particles for analysis [13].
 However, when using FT-TIMS it is not possible to perform chemical separation for the particles.
 Therefore, some level of mass interferences are likely to occur.